A Truly Lovely Roundup!

 Reclaim Open 2023

-In case you haven't heard, Reclaim Hosting's 10-year anniversary is coming up in June.
-We'll be celebrating it with our 4th biennial conference, Reclaim Open 2023, where we'll not only celebrate the history of the open web, but take stock of the present moment while exploring the future of Open as well.
+We can't say it often enough: Reclaim Hosting's 10-year anniversary is coming up in June!
+We're marking the occasion with our 4th biennial conference, Reclaim Open 2023, where we'll not only celebrate the history of the open web, but take stock of the present moment while exploring the future of Open as well.

 April Flex Course - Building Community with Discord